 - Shape: A critical factor, the most expensive being the perfect sphere (more common in seawater pearls).

 - Luster: This is the glow on the surface, not to be confused with the slightly iridescent colors that seem to be under the skin of the pearl.

 - Skin: The fewer blemishes, the higher the quality.

 - Matching: This is obviously important when determining the quality of a whole strand.

-Freshwater pearls naturally occur in white, ivory, pink, peach , and coral.
+Freshwater pearls naturally occur in white, ivory, pink, peach, and coral.
 You will find an amazing range of colors available in the markets from silvers and dark grays, electric blues and greens, fiery oranges and yellows, and neon purples and lavenders.
 Most of these colors are achieved using a special laser-dye process common to mainland China and Hong Kong.
 The color won't come off unless you scrape the pearl.
 It's good to know if the color is natural or dyed for your own understanding of what you are getting.

-Telling the difference between imitation pearls and the real ones is quite simple: the tooth test!
-When you rub a real pearl - natural or cultured - across your teeth, the pearl will feel slightly gritty.
+Telling the difference between imitation pearls and the real ones is quite simple—use the tooth test.
+When you rub a real pearl, natural or cultured, across your teeth, the pearl will feel slightly gritty.
 Do the same with a fake and it's likely to feel smooth and slippery.

 If you're still having trouble deciding whether it's real, ask the vendor to scrape the pearl with a knife.
-Powder will result in scraping a real pearl, a white plastic bead will be revealed from a fake pearl.
+A powder will result in scraping a real pearl while a white plastic bead will be revealed from scraping a fake pearl.

 Where to Buy Pearls in Shanghai

 There are many shops that sell pearls throughout China.
 These are some that are well-known to tourists.